jeremyrrose/record-collection/StepOne.md

 * Cover art (optional)

 The next part is up to *you*.
 Touch `models/record.js`, then get in there and define your `Record` model!
-> HINT: The `artist` in your model will refer to a MongoDB document ID.
+> HINT: The `artist` in your model will refer to a MongoDB document ID with ref `'artists'`.

 ## Seeding the database